Berkeley Physics Directed Reading Program

 Every year, we recruit one new incoming graduate student to help with the organizing.
 Please email us if you are interested!

-The current organizers of Fall 2023: Tehya Andersen, Andrés Franco Valiente, Emil Albrychiewicz, Abel Shiferaw, Jacquelyn Ho
+The organizers for Fall 2023: Tehya Andersen, Andrés Franco Valiente, Emil Albrychiewicz, Abel Shiferaw, Jacquelyn Ho

 The organizers of Spring 2023: Tehya Andersen, Andrés Franco Valiente, Emil Albrychiewicz